-During our recent seminar, Play: Engaging Children in Object Rich Environments, participants observed a museum or community visit with our classes, who were all exploring electricity.
+During one of our educator seminars, Play: Engaging Children in Object Rich Environments, participants observed a museum or community visit with our classes, who were all exploring electricity.
 But how do you make electricity playful?
 And how can educators make the same topic developmentally appropriate for infants, all the way up through five-year-olds?
 Below are examples from our classes, ranging in age, across downtown DC, all engaging in playful learning about electricity.

 Our youngest class, the Cottontails, love water play so the class chose to explore watermills .
 Before their visit, their teachers gave them laminated prints of paintings and images of watermills to look at, while describing their shapes and how they move.
 Next they visited the Haupt Garden to play with watermill toys in a fountain to see for themselves how water, when poured onto the watermill, makes the wheel turn.
 Through their play the children practiced fine motor skills, witnessed cause and effect, and heard new vocabulary.

 The older infant class, the Ducklings, went to National Gallery of Art to see MultiVerse by Leo Villareal.
 On their way to the museum their teachers talked about lights, and the Ducklings began pointing to lights along the way in hallways and elevators.
 Once at the piece, a tunnel with a moving walkway covered in flashing lights, the children were given glow sticks and flashlights to explore on their own.
 They used their fine motor skills to turn the lights on and off, waved them around to see their effect, and watched the flashing lights as they practiced new vocabulary.